iterative/katacoda-scenarios/examples/shared-server/step2.md

    `ls -l`{{execute}}

-Note that the cache of the project and the data storage of the project are both located on `/var/local/data`, which is formated with XFS, a filesystem that supports **reflinks**.
+Note that the cache of the project and the data storage of the project are both located on `/var/local/data`, which is formatted with XFS, a filesystem that supports **reflinks**.
 The fact that they are both located on the same filesystem that supports reflinks will make the operation of DVC very efficient, both in terms of space and speed.
-The commands `dvc push` and `dvc pull` will run instantaneously (literally), and the occupied space on disk will not be increased at all when cached files are copied and duplicated.
+The commands `dvc push` and `dvc pull` will run instantaneously (literally), and the occupied space on disk will not be increased at all when the cached files are copied and duplicated.